HM Revenue and Customs (HMRC) are to target people worth £2.5m and £20m owning homes abroad under suspicions of tax dodging.

 Last year the discount on second homes in England and Wales averaged a mighty £45m.

 Kevin Kinsella Jnr, of KinsellaTax, said:

-“I would urge those with second homes abroad, who have not yet been targeted by HMRC, to make sure that their tax affairs are in order.
-If not they may be under suspicion of tax evasion by HMRC.
+“I would urge those with second homes abroad, who have not yet been targeted by HMRC, to make sure that their tax affairs are in order.”

 “Mistakes can happen and not everyone deliberately evades their taxes.
 If you receive that dreaded tax enquiry letter on your doorstep, make sure you contact KinsellaTax who will deal with your tax investigation on your behalf, without the need in most cases to be interviewed by HMRC.”